thiagodp/concordialang/docs/language/en.md

 ### Variant

-*Declares a variant of a scenario.
-A variant is a template for test cases.*
+*Allow to express the interaction between a user and the system in order to perform a Scenario.
+It serves as a template to generate Test Cases.*

 Notes:
 - Local declaration.